Download The Homestead Act of 1862 Worksheets

 Key Facts & Summary

 - The passage of the Homestead Act was among the top priorities of President Lincoln.

 - The Homestead Act was among the major contributors to the westward expansion

 - The Homestead Act, though positive, continued to pit Native American Indians against settlers in the west

-At the time the Act was receiving Presidential assent, the transcontinental railroad had received Congressional approval.
-The railroad also enabled further settlements to the west by easing transportation of people and goods to the region replacing caravans, wagons and other forms of long-distance travelling options.
+THE RISE OF TRANSCONTINENTAL RAILROAD: At the time the Act was receiving Presidential assent, the transcontinental railroad received Congressional approval.
+It also enabled further settlements to the West by easing transportation of people and goods to the region by replacing caravans, wagons and other forms of long-distance travelling options.